Gluon Polarimetry with Energy-Energy Correlators

 {\it Summary}--- We introduce a novel method to probe the linear polarization of gluons by analyzing the energy distribution within jets produced by initial-state radiation in Drell-Yan-like processes.
 Gluon polarization appears as a characteristic $\cos 2\phi$ modulation in the azimuthal dependence of the EEC and jet event shapes within the WTA scheme.

-Our approach is innovative both phenomenologically, as it provides direct sensitivity to gluon polarization without relying on delicate jet substructure analysis, and theoretically, through the use of the CCFM formalism to incorporate coherent branching effects.
+Our approach is innovative both phenomenologically, as it provides direct sensitivity to gluon polarization without relying on complex declustering or tagging algorithms, and theoretically, through the use of the CCFM formalism to incorporate coherent branching effects.
 Notably, the CCFM formalism naturally captures the plateau behavior observed in the EEC, providing a unified description of both perturbative and nonperturbative effects.
 While our study centers on Drell-Yan processes, the technique extends seamlessly to other hard scattering processes, such as DIS and mid-rapidity di-jet production accompanied by initial-state gluon radiation as shown in Fig.~\ref{fig:gamma_q-gg}.
 The predicted asymmetries can be validated with existing data from HERA, RHIC, and the LHC, with further tests anticipated at the future EIC.
 In summary, this approach establishes a new framework for gluon polarimetry with EECs in the perturbative large-angle regime, while shedding new light on the transition from non-perturbative to perturbative collinear dynamics in the polarization-dependent case.

-{\it Acknowledgements:} We thank Xiao-hui Liu, Ting Lin and Jin-long Zhang for helpful discussions.
-The work of J. Z. is supported in part by the National Science Foundations of China under Grant No.~12175118, and No.~12321005.
-This work is also in part supported by Natural Science Foundation of China under grant No.~12405156 and No.~11505080, the Shandong Province Natural Science Foundation under grant No.~2023HWYQ-011, No.~ZFJH202303 and No.~ZR2018JL006, and the Taishan fellowship of Shandong Province for junior scientists.
+{\it Acknowledgements:} We thank Xiao-hui Liu, Ting Lin, Jin-long Zhang, and Wen-Bin Zhao for helpful discussions.
+This work is supported by the National Science Foundations of China under Grant No.~12575091, No.~12405156, No.~12321005, No.~12175118, and No.~11505080, the Shandong Province Natural Science Foundation under grant No.~2023HWYQ-011, No.~ZFJH202303 and No.~ZR2018JL006, and the Taishan fellowship of Shandong Province for junior scientists.